-Whether you are the fur parent of a “pandemic pet,” a longtime animal lover or a new pet owner, one thing is for sure: Pets bring unconditional love and joy into our lives.
+Whether you are the fur parent of a recently adopted pet or a longtime animal lover, one thing is for sure: Pets bring unconditional love and joy into our lives.
 It’s our job to do everything we can to protect them, and that includes preparing for the unexpected.
 Can insurance help?

 We spoke with Jodi DeSantis, managing director of insurance sales for AAA Northeast, to get answers to the questions about how your existing insurance policies may protect your furry loved ones.
 Details may vary by insurance carrier and state, so check with your agent to find out exactly what your insurance does and does not cover.

 Are pets covered by home insurance if they get hurt in your home or yard or lost?
 If not, are there special coverages available that you can add to your policy?